jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 ## 2.9.
 Domain Registar vs DNS Service

-- You buy or register your domain name with a Domain Registrar typically by paying annual charges (e.g., GoDaddy, Amazon Registrar Inc., ...).
+- We buy or register your domain name with a Domain Registrar typically by paying annual charges (e.g., GoDaddy, Amazon Registrar Inc., ...).
-- The Domain Registrar usually provides you with a DNS service to manage your DNS records.
+- The Domain Registrar usually provides we with a DNS service to manage your DNS records.
-- But you can use another DNS service to manage your DNS records.
+- But we can use another DNS service to manage your DNS records.
 - **Example:** Purchase the domain from GoDaddy and use Route 53 to manage your DNS records.

 ### 2.9.1.
 3rd Party Registrar with Amazon Route 53

-- If you buy your domain on a 3rd party registrar, you can still use Route 53 as the DNS Service provider.
+- If we buy your domain on a 3rd party registrar, we can still use Route 53 as the DNS Service provider.

 1. Create a Hosted Zone in Route 53.
 2. Update NS Records on 3rd party website to use Route 53 Name Servers.